Stress can be work-related, school-related, home-related, or some combination of the three.

 No matter what, you probably have some kind of experience with stress, either good or bad.

-Now you know the stress statistics in 2022 that impact the world, you, and your loved ones.
+Now you know the statistics that impact the world, you, and your loved ones.
 You also have several resources for managing stress in healthy ways.